 Securing the VoIPmonitor Web GUI HTTPS and Basic Auth

-While this guide uses a self-signed certificate for HTTPS, which is suitable for internal use, production environments should use a certificate from a trusted authority like Let's Encrypt.
+ℹ️ Note: This guide uses a self-signed certificate suitable for internal use.
+For production environments, use a certificate from a trusted authority like Let's Encrypt.

 sudo mkdir -p /etc/apache2/ssl

-When prompted, the most important field to fill in is the Common Name, which should be your server's domain name or IP address.
+💡 Tip: When prompted, the Common Name should be your server's domain name or IP address.

 sudo nano /etc/apache2/sites-available/default-ssl.conf